UPPMAX/UPPMAX-documentation/restructuring-workdir/potential-groupings.md

   rather than following a procedure)
 - Level of detail (not sure how to name or group the different levels here)
 - Level of expertise/experience

+## New list: groupings indicated by inventory of tags

+From the file tags-counted-as-of-dfa35a.txt we learn that our most-used tags can be summarized as:

+- Bianca
+- Pelle
+- File/data transfer
+- UPPMAX
+- login
+- terminal
+- SSH

+Then there's two that have numerous pages even though they probably shouldn't have numerous pages in this set of documentation:

+- RStudio
+- Python

+And two that are entirely unhelpful and should not be used as tags at all as they don't really specify a topic at all, at least in this context (create what? software in which role?):

+- create
+- software
+- tool
+- session  (found further down, same problem)

+After that there's both deeper subsections...:

+- FileZilla
+- Transit
+- rsync
+- scp
+- ThinLinc
+- WinSCP
+- password
+- MFA / 2FA

+...and new categories:

+- Singularity
+- build
+- Dardel
+- project
+- course
+- application
+- module
+- COSMOS
+- Tetralith
+- SUNET
+- R
+- NAISS
+- Linux
+- Jupyter

+## Third list: groupings indicated by the AI-wiki

+From the file grouped-top-topics-from-AI-wiki.txt, where I have manually grouped the topics that referred to three or more pages in the documentation---with reservation for cases of duplicate filenames, which have been counted as a single page by the AI wiki system (and documented in duplicate-filenames-in-docs.txt).

+This (probably) includes all large categories but ignores some important ones.
+It can be summarized as follows (partially structured):

+- Access
+  - Login
+  - File transfer
+- HPC in general
+- Terminal / CLI tools
+- Text editors
+- Programming and adjacent tools
+  - IDEs
+  - Notebooks
+  - Debugging
+  - Profiling and optimization
+  - Programming languages
+    - Python
+    - R
+  - Compilers
+- Containerization
+- Security
+- Isolation
+- Specific research softwares
+  - Bioinformatics
+  - Genomics
+- Data analysis
+- Machine learning
+- Resources and job management: Slurm
+- Module / software / package -management
+- Software installation
+- Project management
+- Account management
+- Cluster management?
+- Data / storage -management
+  - Version control
+  - File managers
+  - Compression
+- Permissions
+- Database management
+- Documentation
+- Environment management
+- Scripting
+- Networking
+- Naming conventions
+- Support